larakoseff/LARKOS005_FTO2306_GroupA_Lara_Koseff_IWACapstone/README.md

 LARKOS005_FTO2306_GroupA_Lara_Koseff_IWACapstone

 📚 As a junior developer I have been tasked with making improvements to the JavaScript code of a social media platform developed for a startup called Book Connect.
 The original JavaScript code threw several errors and prevented the application from running.
-In my assessment I noticed that many of the major errors were caused by incorrect syntax and the exclusion of or incorrect use of key methods, especially with regards to looping, accessing data- attributes within the HTML using the Document: querySelector() method, as well as the complete absence of event listeners.
+In my assessment, I noticed that many of the major errors were caused by incorrect syntax and the exclusion of or incorrect use of key methods, especially with regards to looping, accessing data- attributes within the HTML using the Document: querySelector() method, as well as the complete absence of event listeners.
 In addition, there were small but vital corrections that needed to be made to the script element in the HTML document, as well as ensuring that JavaScript modules were being properly utilised through exporting and importing data.

-After focussing on the above aspects and making several adjustments to the code, my work has ensured that:
+After focussing on the above aspects and making many adjustments to the code, my work has ensured that:

 ✅ The book list includes the author and title.

 When the user accesses the front page they will be provided with a list of 36 books, with the option to “Show More” via a clickable button.
-This will extend the list by an additional 36 book until there are no more to show.
+This will extend the list by an additional 36 books until there are no more to show.
 The list, as the user story required, includes the author and title.

 ✅ The cover image is displayed in list and preview.